-Third Formula One race of 1976 was the non-championship Race of Champions at Brands Hatch on Sunday March 14th, and James Hunt took his first win for his new McLaren team to prove that Niki Lauda and Ferrari were not unbeatable – the Austrian retiring with brake issues after 17 of the 40-laps.
+The third Formula One race of the famous 1976 season was the non-championship Race of Champions at Brands Hatch on Sunday March 14th - in the days when Formula One teams contested races outside the World Championship - and James Hunt took his first win for his new McLaren team to prove that Niki Lauda and Ferrari were not unbeatable , the Austrian retiring with brake issues after 17 of the 40-laps.
+Lauda had won the opening two races of the year in Brazil and South Africa to have a healthy lead in the World Championship points, but at Brands Hatch Hunt and McLaren had their first taste of success in what was to be one of the most oft-discussed Formula One seasons ever, and the subject of the Hollywood Movie Rush.

-Each of the regular Formula One entrants was invited to bring along one car, with the odd exception of Lotus, who were having a troubled start to 1976, who had 77s for both Gunnar Nilsson and Bob Evans.
-Lauda was out in a revised Ferrari 312, with new bodywork that featured flush air intakes in the cockpit sides, tall air boxes soon to be banned, though the new Lotuses proudly featured his air boxes on their all n one bodywork.
+Each of the regular Formula One entrants was invited to bring along one car, with the odd exception of Lotus, who were having a troubled start to 1976, and had 77s for both Gunnar Nilsson and Bob Evans.
+Lauda was out in a revised Ferrari 312, with new bodywork that featured flush air intakes in the cockpit sides, tall air boxes soon to be banned, though the new Lotuses proudly featured air boxes on their all in one bodywork.

 Alan Jones was out in a new Surtess TS19, the car only finished on Saturday morning after the team worked through the night, and Jones rewarded their efforts with praise for his new mount.
 An entry of note was the second Ferrari on the timesheets, a 1974 312 run by Scuderia Minardi, though entered under the name ‘Scuderia Everest’, the team aiming to give Italian racers a taste of Formula One, with Giancarlo Martini in the car at Brands.